The Story of the Town

 Perched on a hill above the historic town of Gmünd is the Old Castle (Alte Burg), a striking medieval ruin and one of the region’s most iconic landmarks.
 Its earliest documented mention dates back to 1292.

 The castle has endured its share of trials: in 1487, it fell after a lengthy seven-year siege by Hungarian forces.
-Between 1502 and 1506 it was rebuilt under Archbishop Leonhard von Keutschach, featuring distinctive serpentine-framed windows and vaulted architecture.
-In the early 17th century, the west wing was expanded by Count Rudolf von Raitenau.
+Between 1502 and 1506, Archbishop Leonhard von Keutschach rebuilt it with distinctive serpentine-framed windows and vaulted architecture.
+In the early 17th century, Count Rudolf von Raitenau expanded the west wing..

 Over time, natural disasters and fire took their toll — an earthquake struck in 1690, and a devastating fire in 1886 left much of the structure in ruins.
 In 1950, the town of Gmünd acquired the ruin, and since then it has been lovingly preserved and repurposed.